liwinkler0/PHYS200_lab/Lab04/LAB04_B.md

     reasonable by checking a limiting case.
 One way to do that is to change one or more of the parameters (like *C*) that go into the air drag and see whether the graphs of position and momentum change in the way you would expect.
--   Determine the flight time of the rocket and make sure it is reasonable.
+-   Use your code to determine the flight time of the rocket and make sure it is reasonable.
 -   Make the drag coefficient or area large enough that the rocket clearly reaches terminal velocity.
 Compare the terminal velocity from your code with the formula you came up with in the last part of the C level.
 -   Draw a design (it can be a simple sketch) for the rocket you will build.
-You will be given a tube and a nos cone; you mainly need to decide how many fins to put on the rocket and what shape to make them.
+You will be given a tube and a nose cone; you mainly need to decide how many fins to put on the rocket and what shape to make them.
 -   Note that you will be comparing real rocket flight data to what the code predicts in the next lab!